bisq-network/bisq/doc/rpc.md

 That causes a re-index of the whole data base which takes considerable time with a mainnet node.

-If you want to dumpt the blockchain data to json add: --dumpBlockchainData=true (used for BSQ block explorer)
+If you want to dump the blockchain data to json add: --dumpBlockchainData=true (used for BSQ block explorer)

+If you use RegTest in development environment you need to create the genesis transaction.
+Create one Bitcoin transaction from Bitcoin Core to one or 2 Bisq instances using the BSQ receive addresses from those apps (1 tx with 2 or more outputs to the Bisq app).
+If you copy the BSQ address and use that in Bitcoin Core you need to remove the "B" at the beginning.
+This is only for protection to mix up BTC and BSQ addresses but without the B it is a native Bitcoin address.
+Create one block with the debug commandline inside Bitcoin Core (generate 1).
+Look up the block height in the info screen in the debug window.
+Set the block height and transaction ID at BsqChainState.BTC_REG_TEST_GENESIS_TX_ID and BsqChainState.BTC_REG_TEST_GENESIS_BLOCK_HEIGHT.
+Restart the Bisq apps.
+After that the app will recognize the received Bitcoin as BSQ.